anyaharter97/notes/reference_virt_libvirt-dbus.md

          virConnectPtr connection;
     ```

-7. In `src/util.h`, declare the following five functions (this block of code occurs in a series of similar blocks, one for each interface, in alphabetical order):
+7. In `src/util.h`, define the following five functions (this block of code occurs in a series of similar blocks, one for each interface, in alphabetical order):

     ``` c
     virNWFilterPtr